 Mid-year estimates and projections of population from the Office for National Statistics (ONS)

 The key analyses are by age, gender, type of learning, institution type, labour market status and highest qualification being studied.

 These are the Department for Education’s definitive measures of participation for 16 to 18 year olds, and sets recent changes in the context of historical trends.
 These measures are used to monitor progress against the Department’s objectives of raising participation and reducing the number of young people NEET (not in education, employment or training).

-For further information please see the technical document alongside the Participation in Education, Training and Employment by 16-18 year olds in England: 2019 statistical release.
+For further information please see the methodology document alongside the latest Participation in Education, Training and Employment by 16-18 year olds in England statistical release.

 Other published sources